 , but see below for more SDL-specific details).

-If your project uses other libraries, for example zlib or glib, you will need to build and link them.
-The normal approach is to build the libraries to bitcode and then compile library and main program bitcode together to JavaScript.
+or glib, you will need to build and link them.
+The normal approach is to build

 For example, consider the case where a project “project” uses a library “libstuff”:

-# Compile libstuff to bitcode
+# Compile libstuff to libstuff.a

-./emconfigure ./configure
+emconfigure ./configure

-./emmake make
+emmake make

-# Compile project to bitcode
+# Compile project to project.o

-./emconfigure ./configure
+emconfigure ./configure

-./emmake make
+emmake make

-# Compile the library and code together to HTML
+# Link the library and code together.

 emcc project.o libstuff.a -o final.html